-These heart-shaped Chocolate Covered Strawberries are beautiful and irresistibly delicious, with white and dark chocolate on the outside and sweet strawberries on the inside.
-They melt in your mouth and are perfect for Valentine’s Day, Mother’s Day or holidays.
+Chocolate Covered Strawberries are irresistibly delicious treats with a beautiful heart shape!
+There’s white and dark chocolate on the outside and fresh strawberries on the inside.
+They melt in your mouth and are perfect for Valentine’s Day, Mother’s Day and any special occasion.
 Plus video tutorial!

 Fill the bottom of double-boiler with one or two inches of water and bring to a simmer over medium heat.
-Then place semi-sweet chocolate into the top of the double-boiler and set it over gently simmering water.
-If the water starts to boil, it could overheat the chocolate and cause it to burn!
+Then place semi-sweet chocolate into the top of the double boiler and set it over gently simmering water.
+If the water starts to boil, it could overheat and cause the chocolate to scorch!

-The heat from hot water will gradually melt the chocolate, and should stir occasionally to help the chocolate to melt evenly.
-Make sure that the water doesn’t splash into the chocolate accidentally, as it’ll cause the chocolate to seize up and form clumps.
+Heat from the hot water will gradually melt the chocolate, and you should stir occasionally for even melting.
+Make sure that the water doesn’t splash into the chocolate accidentally, as it could cause the chocolate to seize up and form clumps.
 Stir until smooth and remove the bowl with chocolate from heat.

-Note: If you don’t have double-boiler, you can use a saucepan to act as the bottom of double-boiler, and a medium glass bowl to act as the top of the double-boiler.
+Note: If you don’t have double-boiler, you can use a saucepan as the bottom and a mixing bowl for the top.

 Place your chocolate in a microwave-safe bowl, and set the microwave at half power.
 Microwave at 30-second intervals, and stir each time in between until the chocolate is smooth.